-For example, rather than giving the general expectation that you’ll be traveling for a few days and will have limited access to email, specify your availability and the best way to reach you.
+For example, rather than giving the general expectation that you’ll be traveling for a few days and will have limited access to email, specify your availability and the best way to reach you (an out-of-office message is good for that).
 Getting more specific by saying, “I will be traveling and available via email from 10 AM until 12 PM.
 After 12 PM, please reach me by phone,” helps avoid miscommunications and ensures you’ll be pinged at times that won’t interfere with your other plans.

 As long as you share your boundaries in the spirit of team collaboration and transparency, your co-workers will appreciate—and respect—your honesty.

 Free time is precious.
 When you have downtime, you want it to be restorative—but that can’t happen if you’re running around looking for an open washing machine, waiting in line at the grocery store, and cleaning your apartment.

 When your downtime becomes just as stressful as your workday, you can create more time for yourself by outsourcing errands to others.
 These days, there’s an app for everything, and depending on how busy you are, the benefits of hiring someone’s services can seriously outweigh the costs.
 Too busy to cook?
 Look into a meal delivery service.
 Laundry piling up?
 Send it out to be cleaned professionally.
 Apartment cleaning, home improvement, grocery shopping, errand-running—you name it, there’s a service for that.